fiskaltrust/middleware/rfcs/192-fr-copy-receipt-performance.md

 The new table will be created on start up after updating the queue.

-The new `ftJournalFRCopyReceipts` table will be populated with data from the `ftJournalFR` table.
+The new `ftJournalFRCopyPayload` table will be populated with the `CopyPayload` (The deserialized JWT) data of each CopyReceipt from the `ftJournalFR` table.
-This will take a similar timeframe as it takes to process a CopyReceipt with the old implementation.

 ## SignatureCloud